sharovatov/sharovatov.github.io/e/2024-01-teams-groups-orgdesign.md

 - [Are you working in a team or in a group](https://www.linkedin.com/pulse/you-working-team-group-vitaly-sharovatov-2ipwf/)
 - [How a team changes to a group](https://www.linkedin.com/pulse/how-team-changes-group-vitaly-sharovatov-y8gce)

-This article focus on the negative social dynamics triggered by a few aspects of organizational design, process activities, and certain managerial actions.
+The article focuses on the negative social dynamics triggered by a few aspects of organizational design, process activities, and certain managerial actions.

 ## Layoffs

-Layoffs in most cases are [not economically justified](https://www.careerusa.org/jobs/179-resources/168-career-files/158-16-must-read-articles/372-lay-off-the-layoffs.html), [negatively affects laid off employees health](https://pubmed.ncbi.nlm.nih.gov/11199253/) (sometimes even [provoke suicide](https://journals.sagepub.com/doi/full/10.1177/0004867414521502)), [negatively affects managers health](https://onlinelibrary.wiley.com/doi/10.1002/hrm.20102), [significantly decrease performance of remaining employees](https://www.econstor.eu/bitstream/10419/174038/1/dp11128.pdf).
+Layoffs in most cases are [not economically justified](https://www.careerusa.org/jobs/179-resources/168-career-files/158-16-must-read-articles/372-lay-off-the-layoffs.html), [negatively affect laid off employees health](https://pubmed.ncbi.nlm.nih.gov/11199253/) (sometimes even [provoke suicide](https://journals.sagepub.com/doi/full/10.1177/0004867414521502)), [negatively affects managers health](https://onlinelibrary.wiley.com/doi/10.1002/hrm.20102), [significantly decrease performance of remaining employees](https://www.econstor.eu/bitstream/10419/174038/1/dp11128.pdf).
 Layoffs are generally perceived as unjust and erode trust in the employer and within the team.

 The result is that the team is likely to deteriorate into a mere group.